Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 :::note

-The `NetworkObjectId` here is 2 because the host will also have a `NetworkObject` with the `RpcTest` script spawned for it, but it won't be sending the initial RPC starting the chain because it's a server.
+The `NetworkObjectId` here is `2` because the host also has a NetworkObject with the `RpcTest` script spawned for it, but it won't send the initial RPC starting the chain because it's a server.

 :::